Linda Buckley

-Linda Buckley (born 4 April 1979) is an Irish art music composer and musician.
+Linda Buckley (born 4 April 1979) is an Irish art music composer.
 Her work has been performed by the BBC Symphony Orchestra, RTÉ National Symphony Orchestra, Crash Ensemble, Icebreaker and Iarla Ó Lionaird.
-She has received a Fulbright Scholarship and the Frankfurt Visual Music Award.
+She has received a Fulbright scholarship for New York University and the 2011 Frankfurt Visual Music Award for her composition Silk Chroma to visuals by Maura McDonnell.